Air Passenger Rights

-What are your rights as an airline passenger?
+Your rights as an airline passenger

 The EC Regulation 261/2004 applies to all passengers and all flights departing from an airport located in the territory of an EU member state, regardless of the nationality of the airline.
-It also applies to passengers departing from an airport located in a third country to an airport situated in the territory of a EU member state when the airline is registered in a European country.
+It also applies to passengers departing from an airport located in a third country to an airport situated in the territory of an EU member state when the airline is registered in a European country.